 Recently, drones have become an amazing tool to get a camera in hard to get to places, and can really add an amazing, unique element to your wedding photographs.
 Though common in the video world, not many photographers currently use them for still photographs, at time of writing this I’m one of only a small handful of guys using them.

-As far as I am aware, I’m the only photographer in Australia using a DJI Inspire Drone exclusively for wedding photography.
+As far as I am aware, I’m the only photographer in Australia using the big DJI Inspire 2 Drone exclusively for wedding photography.
+Size matters, and the camera on the Inspire is leagues above the smaller drones.
+I use the X5s camera system, with a few different lenses depending on location.

 I definitely do not use them during the ceremony (they make a bit of a buzzing noise), but will often send it up before the ceremony before everyone arrives to get an amazing overview of your ceremony location before anyone is there, and also if we are in the right location in the afternoon, a couple of unique “hero” landscape style shots of you from the air.
 I’m super excited for the possibilities this brings to my camera kit!